-June is Pride Month!
+June is Pride Month, and FM Pride is celebrated in early August!
 We want to continue to support our LGBTQ families in the FM area now and every month of the year.

 There are many resources throughout the FM area that support the LGBTQ+ community.
 Our guide below has local, state, and national resources for parents that identify as LGBTQ+, parents that have children that identify as LGBTQ+, and resources for those wanting to become an ally to the LGBTQ+ community.